Noah Okafor: International career

 Okafor played various international games for the Swiss U-15 and U-17 teams.
-He played his first game for the U-18 team on 9 May 2018 in the 1–1 draw against the Italian U-18 team.
+He played his first game for the U-18 team on 9 May 2018 in the 1–1 draw against the Italy U-18 team.

-He made his debut for the senior national team debut on 9 June 2019 in the 2019 UEFA Nations League third place game against England, as an 113th-minute substitute for Haris Seferovic.

-Okafor scored his first international goal for Switzerland on 15 November 2021, in their World Cup qualifying game against Bulgaria, a win which secured automatic qualification for Switzerland to the 2022 FIFA World Cup.
+Okafor made his debut for the senior national team debut on 9 June 2019 in the 2019 UEFA Nations League third place game against England, as an 113th-minute substitute for Haris Seferovic.
+He scored his first international goal for Switzerland on 15 November 2021, in their World Cup qualifying game against Bulgaria, a win which secured automatic qualification for Switzerland to the 2022 FIFA World Cup.